[For beginners] About PHP constructors

 What did you think?

-That's all for this blog.
+That's all for today's blog.

 Thank you for reading to the end.